netzo/fresh-netzo/www/src/netzo/who-is-netzo-for.md

 ## SMBs and Startups

-**Netzo helps agile SMBs and startups scale their operations with custom internal tools and workflow automation without breaking the bank.** SMB's can now tap into the power of full-scale development teams that were previously inaccessible, bringing unparalleled potential for growth and innovation.
+**Netzo helps agile SMBs and startups scale their operations with custom business software and workflow automation without breaking the bank.** SMB's can now tap into the power of full-scale development teams that were previously inaccessible, bringing unparalleled potential for growth and innovation.

 <ListItem
 text="<strong>Build  a digital back-office:</strong> Scale and streamline digital initiatives to take control of the digital journey."